jaiminiprajapati/CineMate-MovieApp/README.md

 ---

-Thank you for exploring MovieLand!
+Thank you for exploring Cine Mate!
 If you have any feedback or suggestions, feel free to reach out.
 Happy movie searching! 🍿🎬